infoscale/ICBS-AIML-Capstone-Portfolio/README.md

   ![Screenshot](./images/scaled-customer-centric-data.png)
 - Principal Component Analysis is applied for dimensionality reduction but retaining spread of varience.
   ![Screenshot](./images/PCA-Varience.png)
-  Notice that first five PCA components captures around 90% varience which is good enough for furthet analysis.
+  Notice that first three PCA components captures around 90% varience which is good enough for furthet analysis.
   ![Screenshot](./images/PCA-Applied-customer-centric-data.png)
   Also spread of PCAs across features are listed below.
   ![Screenshot](./images/PCA-DATA.png)